Clara Vulpisi: Career

 She participated at the 2017 FINA Women's Water Polo World League, 2018 FINA Women's Water Polo World League, and 2017 Universiade.

 She played for Mariano Marcos State University, and University of the Pacific.

 In June 2021, Vulpisi was named to Canada's 2020 Summer Olympics team as an alternate.

+Coaching

+She was hired by the UC Santa Barbara Gauchos to serve as their women's water polo goalkeeping coach in August 2024.